Search

 Yep—meditation—wellness travelers.

-Schedule in Free Time to Explore
+Schedule Free Time to Explore

 The more you resist, the more it persists.
-Book in a 30-minute walk or a two-hour bike ride, just to get away from the computer, meetings or routine of home.
+Book a 30-minute walk or a two-hour bike ride, just to get away from the computer, meetings or routine of home.

 Allow for “lost” time and you’ll enjoy it more and be even more productive with your workload with a fresh mind and energy when you return.